-(b) Limitations.
-An employee who did not work the employee's scheduled work days immediately before and after the holiday, and was not on sick leave, preapproved vacation, or preapproved leave of absence of two days or less, will not receive holiday pay.
-A supervisor may require medical certification for any sick leave taken in conjunction with the holiday.

-(c) End of Employment.
-Terminating employees who have floating holidays remaining must use such floating holiday prior to their last two weeks on the job.
+- (b) Limitations.
+An employee who did not work the employee's scheduled work days immediately before and after a regular or floating holiday, and was not on sick leave, preapproved vacation, or preapproved leave of absence of three days or less, will not receive holiday pay.
+As a condition of payment of holiday pay, a supervisor (or a department by rule) may require medical certification for any sick leave taken in conjunction with the holiday. - (c) Carryover.
+Floating holidays must be used by the end of the calendar year, and will not be carried over.
+Unused floating holidays will not be paid out, except that they may be paid out in December to Master Control/Booking/Property Record Clerks in the Sheriff's Office. - (d) End of Employment.
+Terminating employees who have floating holidays remaining must use such floating holidays prior to their last two weeks on the job.
 Unused floating holidays will not be paid out.